jansvabik/fiber-recaptcha/README.md

 // pass your secret key to the package recaptcha.SecretKey = "place-your-recaptcha-secret-key-here"

+// create new fiber router
+router := fiber.New()

-// create new fiber router with one endpoint router := fiber.New() router.Post("/endpoint", recaptcha.Middleware, endpoint.YourHandler)
+// create an endpoint with the recaptcha middleware router.Post("/endpoint", recaptcha.Middleware, endpoint.YourHandler)
 ```